Final episode of The Colbert Report: Synopsis

 After the song ends, the studio is now empty, with a painting without Stephen Colbert, and Stephen is on the roof of the studio questioning what he should do now.
 Santa Claus' sleigh suddenly lands in front of him; Santa is accompanied by a unicorn-hybrid Abraham Lincoln, and Alex Trebek, "the man with all the answers".
 Stephen agrees to join them, but worries that this means he will be gone forever.
-Trebek assures Stephen that they will always be there for the American people, when they need them the most.
+Trebek assures Stephen that they will always be there for the American people when they need them the most.

 The episode ends with Colbert thanking everyone involved in the show throughout the run, and he calls upon Mavis Staples to help do so.
 Signing off with the words, "From Eternity, I'm Stephen Colbert," he then throws the show back to Jon Stewart, paying homage to his character's beginnings on The Daily Show and hinting that the entire series was just a nine-year-long correspondent segment.
 Jon thanks Stephen for the report and introduces the Moment of Zen, which is a previously unaired clip of Stewart checking in with Colbert from June 3, 2010.
 After being told that the said footage will not be used on air, Stewart says, "let's go back into our funny characters ...
 Stephen, what are you doing?"
 To which Colbert mockingly replies, "Hi Jon, I'm getting angry at liberals".
-The show's closing credits were played out with the song "Holland, 1945" by Neutral Milk Hotel instead of the usual theme.
-He picked the song in honor of his father and two brothers who died in a plane crash.
+The show's closing credits were played with the song "Holland, 1945" by Neutral Milk Hotel instead of the usual theme; Colbert picked the song in honor of his father and two brothers, who died in a plane crash.

 Background

-In 2012 Comedy Central renewed Jon Stewart's contract to host The Daily Show through the end of 2015 and Stephen Colbert's contract to host The Colbert Report through the end of 2014.
+In 2012, Comedy Central renewed Jon Stewart's contract to host The Daily Show through the end of 2015 and Stephen Colbert's contract to host The Colbert Report through the end of 2014.
 Colbert intentionally had his contract synced up with David Letterman's contract to host Late Show with David Letterman on CBS, so they would both expire at the same time; so that in the event Letterman chose to retire Colbert would be available to take over the show.
 On April 3, 2014, Letterman announced on his show that he would retire in 2015.

 One week later on April 10, 2014, it was announced that Colbert was chosen to replace Letterman as the host of Late Show on CBS beginning in 2015.
-It was also announced that The Colbert Report would conclude at the end of 2014, and that Colbert will not be using his conservative character on Late Show.
+It was also announced that The Colbert Report would conclude at the end of 2014, and that Colbert would not be using his conservative character on Late Show.
 Comedy Central soon released a statement saying "Comedy Central is proud that the incredibly talented Stephen Colbert has been part of our family for nearly two decades.
 We look forward to the next eight months of the ground-breaking Colbert Report and wish Stephen the very best".